Updated June 2, 2021

 So, you’re thinking about what life will be like at your company when you’re gone.
 Congratulations!
 Really.
 It’s a sign of maturity when a leader has the courage to imagine being out of the picture, and the foresight to care before it’s forced to happen.

-Having worked with dozens of Stage 2 leaders, what recommendations do I have for you about succession?
+Having worked with dozens of second stage business leaders, what recommendations do I have for you about succession?
 A few thoughts come to mind immediately when thinking about my clients.

-The good news is that, if you plan out and use a succession process, all of these issues are manageable.
+The good news is that, if you use a succession planning process, all of these succession issues are manageable.